HeeebsInc/WeaponDetection/README.md

 ![firearm deaths](Figures/FirearmDeaths.png)

-### Solution
+## Solution
 - Create a neural network that can be integrated into traditional surveillance systems
 - This neural network will be able to detect whether a firearm is present in a frame, and if so, it will notify authorities/managers of its detection

-### Requirements
+## Requirements
 - `keras` (I used PlaidML backend)
 - `numpy`
 - `opencv` (opencv-contrib-python)
 - `matplotlib`
 - `beautifulsoup`

-### Data
+## Data
 - Data used in this project can be found on my Google Drive
     - [Weapons](https://drive.google.com/file/d/1EZZKhCk0DK3S9zB53o3nWhKrZUbmN2Up/view?usp=sharing)
     - [No Weapons](https://drive.google.com/file/d/13PP-I6VdRt0mrVkquFxF_Y2HO6S1E0lR/view?usp=sharing)
 - Total of 5000 images scraped from IMFDB.com- a website where gun enthusiasts post pictures where an actor is using a model gun within a movie
     - [Scraping Code](Scraping)
-- The reason this website is useful for this problem is because it features pictures of people holding guns as various different angles.
+- The reason this website is useful for this problem is because it features pictures of people holding guns in various different angles.
-    - After labeling each image with a bounding box, images were moved into two folders - 1.
+    - After labeling each image with a bounding box, images were moved into two folders corresponding to their category - 1.
 Handgun, 2.
 Rifle
     - By doing this, the problem became a ternary rather than a binary classification
 - For each image, a bounding box was drawn to find the coordinates of gun within the image.
-This process was outsourced to ScaleOps.AI - a company that specializes in data labeling for machine learning
+This process was outsourced to [ScaleOps.AI](https://scaleops.ai/) - a company that specializes in data labeling for machine learning
-- For the negative group (no gun), 2433 images that feature a person holding no gun
+- For the negative group (no gun), 2433 images were taken from [here](https://sites.google.com/view/11khands) that feature people in various positions and activities

 ![ClassFreq](Figures/ClassFreq.png)

-### Data Processing
+## Data Processing
 - Before being fed into the neural network for training, each image was resized to (150,150,3)
 - For each image with a bounding box, an algorithm was applied to extract the areas where there is a weapon
     - [Code](IOU_SlidingWindow.ipynb)